 Students pursuing the Thesis M.S. complete at least 20 hours of coursework and between 4 and 12 hours of NRES 599 Thesis Research.
 In order to graduate, students in the thesis option must complete, successfully defend, and deposit a research thesis that meets the standards of the Department of Natural Resources and Environmental Sciences and follows all formatting requirements of the Graduate College.
+M.S. students in the thesis option are required to be enrolled in NRES 500 Seminar (for either 0 or 1 hour) every semester except one.

+Required Courses: Thesis option - Required Hours

+NRES 594 1

+NRES 500 Minimum of 0

+Electives 19-27

-Todamento et me etmanite conego.
-Required Courses: Thesis option - Required Hours NRES 594 1 NRES 501, 503, 505, or 507 (min/max applied toward degree): 0-8 Thesis Hours Required NRES 599 (min/max applied toward degree): 4-12 Total Hours 32
+Thesis Hours Required NRES 599 (min/max applied toward degree): 4-12

+Total Hours 32